 Sample

-A total of 30 participants completed the CARe Burn Scale – Adult Form.
+A total of 304 participants completed the CARe Burn Scale – Adult Form.
 Participant characteristics are shown in Table 2.
-[68]
+The largely supported rule of thumb is that in order to perform an accurate and precise Rasch analysis to >99% confidence and with item calibrations within ±0.5 logits, the advised sample size is 250[68] .

 Item reduction